ADI-Labs/density/density/Documentation.md

+##Overview
+Columbia has shared with ADI a live stream of the nubmer of devices connected to routers at various locations on campus.
+New counts are added every fifteen minutes.

 ###Get an API Key
-API keys are available for Columbia univserity affiliates with valid email addresses `uni@*.columbia.edu` `uni@barnard.edu`
+API keys are [available](density.adicu.com/auth) for Columbia univserity affiliates with valid email addresses `uni@*.columbia.edu` `uni@barnard.edu`

+Visit [density.adicu.com/auth](density.adicu.com/auth) and click on `get access`

 ###Definitions
+Please see [desnity.adicu.com/docs/building_info](desnity.adicu.com/docs/building_info) for a table of the available building names, group names, building id's and group id's.

 - Building
   - Lerner Hall, Hamilton Hall, etc.
 - Group
-  - Each building has multiple routers, which are grouped together.
+  - Some buildings have multiple routers, which are grouped together.
   - Lerner-1, Hamilton-3, etc.
 - Inputs
   - group_id